-LCS CPD framework provides a mechanism to help the career practitioner identify and establish his or her personal continuous improvement goals and a vehicle to signal to the practitioner community that their competency is current and well practiced.
-It can be viewed as a personal PDCA model of improvement.
+LCS CPD framework provides a mechanism to help the practitioner identify and realise his or her personal continuous improvement goals.
+It also signals to the practitioner community that the practitioner's competency is current and well practiced.
+It can be considered as a personal PDCA model of improvement.

 The framework complements the existing LCS qualification structure and aims to embed and strengthen a holistic lean mindset and capability through constant self-assessment, target-setting, sharing and reflection.